digitoimistodude/air-light/README.md

 5. `git push -u origin HEAD && git push --tags` (or `p && git push --tags` if you use our term aliases)

 That's it, you released a new version!

+### Releasing a new version on the demo site and WordPress.org (staff only)

+After tagging and releasing version on GitHub, you need to complete these steps:

+1. Release the dev version to the server with this magical command (you need to have pubkey auth on for auto-login): `rsync -av -e ssh --exclude={"/node_modules/*","/bin/*","/sass/*"} ~/Projects/airdev/content/themes/air-light/* you@the_server:/var/www/dudetest.xyz/public_html/air/content/themes/air-light/`
+2. `cd ~/Projects/airdev/content/themes/air-light/bin`
+3. `sh air-move-out.sh`
+4. Go to [Theme Check](http://airdev.test/wp/wp-admin/themes.php?page=themecheck)` and click "Check it!" button.
+Fix possible errors.
+5. `sh air-pack.sh`
+6. Upload *~/Projects/airdev/content/themes/air-light.zip* to [wordpress.org/themes/ulpoad](https://wordpress.org/themes/upload/)

 ### Notes